Close Menu

 If the company was already known by this name during the 12 months before liquidation and it hasn’t been a dormant company during this 12 month period.

-Considerations when liquidating a company and starting again
+What to know when liquidating a company and starting again

 Although it’s possible to start again after liquidating your old company, there are several issues to consider.
 Apart from the restrictions on reusing company names you may need to provide a security deposit for HMRC when you start up, if the old company left behind unpaid tax debts.